A Mirror in the Supernatural

 My contribution to this volume focuses on the character of Mary Winchester.

-Her story is not simply one of return.
+Her story is not simply one of return; it is one of fragmentation.

 Mary exists between irreconcilable identities: